 Judaism is not the only religion with daily dietary laws.
 Muslims call their food regulations the halal.
 Muslim halal regulations are much like the Jewish kashrut laws, with the exception of alcohol, which halal does not permit.

 These are just a few of the many ways humans find meaning in food, experience awe over the sacred nature of food, and use food in their ritual practices.
 Together, these activities show how human beings have long attributed spiritual importance to food.
-If sustainable food systems are to replace unsustainable practices, a public reawakening to the spiritual dimension of food will have to be part of the development.
+If sustainable food systems are to replace unsustainable practices, a public reawakening to the spiritual dimension of food will inspire and strengthen these intricate relationships.
 When aligned with sound scientific and ethical knowledge, food spirituality can promote deeply committed action for healthy food and sustainable food systems.
 Examples of such action are given in the next section.

 Questions to Consider